15 of the best books for women in their twenties to read

 Have you also lost your ability to pay attention?
 Stolen Focus is Johann Hari’s groundbreaking examination from 2022 of why this is happening to so many of us – and how to regain the art of thinking deeply.

-This is my go-to guidebook on creativity.
-When I need inspiration, courage, or a kick in the butt, I pick up my copy of Big Magic or listen to the fantastic audiobook read by Liz Gilbert.
+When I need creative inspiration, courage, or a kick in the pants, I pick up my copy of Big Magic (or listen to the fantastic audiobook read by Liz Gilbert.)

 How to Love by Thich Nhat Hanh